Black Front

 The Combat League of Revolutionary National Socialists (German: Kampfgemeinschaft Revolutionärer Nationalsozialisten, KGRNS), more commonly known as the Black Front (Schwarze Front), was a political group formed by Otto Strasser in 1930 after he resigned from the Nazi Party (NSDAP) to avoid being expelled.

-Strasser formed the Black Front to continue what he saw as the original anti-capitalist stance of the Nazi Party, embodied in several items of its 1920 25-point Program that was in large part ignored by Adolf Hitler, which Strasser saw as a betrayal.
-The Black Front was composed of former radical Nazis who intended to cause a split in the party.
-The group published a newspaper, The German Revolution.
-The Black Front adopted the crossed hammer and sword symbol which is still used by several Strasserite groups.
+Strasser formed the Black Front to continue what he saw as the original anti-capitalist stance of the Nazi Party, embodied in several items of its 25-point Program of 1920 that was in large part ignored by Adolf Hitler, which Strasser saw as a betrayal.
+The group reflected Strasser's political views, such as revolutionary nationalism, and its criticism of capitalism was expressed in economic antisemitic terms rather than socialism.
+The Black Front was composed of radical former Nazis who intended to cause a split in the party, and adopted the crossed hammer and sword symbol that is still used by several Strasserite groups.
+The group published a newspaper entitled The German Revolution.

 The Black Front, which never had more than a couple of thousand members, was unable to effectively oppose the Nazis.
-Hitler’s rise to power as Chancellor of Germany proved to be the final straw.
-The remaining anti-capitalist elements of the Nazis were eradicated in 1934 during the Night of the Long Knives, in which Gregor Strasser, Otto's older brother, was killed.
-Strasser had previously broken with his brother over Otto's proclivity to act on his own.
-Otto Strasser spent the years of the Third Reich in exile, first in Czechoslovakia and later in Canada.
+Hitler’s appointment as Chancellor of Germany in 1933 effectively ended its influence.
+In 1934, during the Night of the Long Knives, in which Gregor Strasser, Otto's older brother, was killed.
+Gregor Strasser had previously broken with his brother over Otto's proclivity to act on his own.
+Otto Strasser spent the years of the Third Reich in exile, first in Czechoslovakia (then the First Czechoslovak Republic) and later in Canada, before returning to West Germany in 1953.